Reloca: Mexico Residency, Done For You

 Airport entry briefing

-Before you fly, we give you a detailed briefing on exactly how to enter Mexico correctly.
-This single step is where most DIY attempts fail.
+Before you fly, we walk you through exactly how to enter Mexico the right way.
+This one step is where most people who go it alone fail.
 We make sure you don't.

 We brief you